yabinmeng/vectordb-examples/doc/food_review_vector.md

 # Overview

 This tutorial shows you how to use DataStax Astra DB to build a food recommendation system based on the similarity of historical food review comments.
+From this example, you can:

+1) Learn how to get text embeddings in batches using Google Vertex AI.
+2) See how to create a C* table with a vector column in Astra DB.
+3) Discover how to use the C* Python driver (especially through the concurrent module) to efficiently insert data records with embedding values into the C* table.
+4) Understand how to get recommendations based on similarity-based vector search.
+5) Gain knowledge on how to combine similarity-based vector search with regular C* SAI search to make the search more effective and efficient.

 ## DataSet